General remarks on conflicts of interest

-Conflicts of interests arise when authors or their institutions, reviewers or editors have financial or personal interests which may inappropriately influence his or her judgement.
-Such financial interests may for example be due to financial or other material support to the specific research project, the researcher’s secondary job (as an employee or consultant) or the researcher’s private proprietary interest (e.g. shares or patent rights), while personal interests, for example, may be due to personal relationships and competition for academic positions and reputation.
+Conflicts of interest arise when authors or their institutions, reviewers or editors have financial or personal interests which may inappropriately influence their judgement.
+Such financial interests may for example be due to financial or other material support for the specific research project, the researcher’s secondary job (as an employee or consultant) or the researcher’s private proprietary interests (e.g. shares or patent rights), while personal interests, for example, may be due to personal relationships or competition for academic positions and reputation.

 For additional information about conflicts of interest, please refer to

 - Danish Code of Conduct for Research Integrity (2014), p 15